convox/convox/docs/configuration/environment.md

 ## Definition

-Environment variables that will be used by the application are defined in [`convox.yml`](/configuration/convox-yml):
+Environment variables that can be used by the application are defined in [`convox.yml`](/configuration/convox-yml):

 ### Application Level